 Visiting Bruges from Blankenberge by bus

 The number 33 bus from Blankenberge to Bruges normally departs once an hour in December and takes around half an hour.
+The train is quicker but it may be worth keeping an eye on the bus times if you miss the train and a bus is due to arrive soon.

 Visiting Bruges from Zeebrugge by taxi